Uterine Fibroid Embolization Los Angeles

 How does uterine fibroid embolization work?

-The objective of the embolization procedure is to shrink the uterine fibroids by cutting off their blood supply.
-Blood carries oxygen and nutrients necessary for the survival of all biological matter - including uterine fibroids.
+The objective of the fibroid embolization procedure is to shrink the uterine fibroids by cutting off their blood supply.
+Blood carries oxygen and nutrients necessary for the survival of all tissues - including uterine fibroids.
 By carefully pinpointing and blocking off the arteries that feed the fibroids, we are able to starve the benign tumors, causing them to shrink, and reduce associated symptoms.

 The catheter is inserted near the groin through a single puncture.